ENPM634Corp/Labs/Lab4/fwe-challenge/Instructions.md

 ## Hints

-If you're stuck, reach out to your TA or Instructor — they'll point you in the right direction.
+If you're stuck, reach out to your TA or Instructor.
+They'll point you in the right direction.

 ---